rook/rook/tests/README.md

 export TEST_SCRATCH_DEVICE=/dev/vdb
 ```

+Change the `TEST_SCRATCH_DEVICE` and point it to the correct block device name based on the driver that's being used.
+If you are using the `virtualbox` minikube driver, the device should be `/dev/sdb`.

-Please note that the integration tests erase the contents of TEST_SCRATCH_DEVICE.
+Please note that the integration tests erase the contents of `TEST_SCRATCH_DEVICE`.

 To run all integration tests: